espnet/espnet/egs2/TEMPLATE/speechlm1/README.md

 - [ESPnet2 Speech Language Model (SpeechLM) Recipe](#espnet2-speech-language-model-speechlm-recipe)
   - [Table of Content](#table-of-content)
   - [Environment](#environments)
+  - [Check List of Building a New Task]
   - [The Concept of Task Templete](#the-concept-of-task-templete)
     - [LM modeling paradigm](#lm-modeling-paradigm)
     - [Define Task as a Sequence Template](#define-task-as-a-sequence-template)